Dullingham: Church

 The church of St Mary the Virgin dates from the earliest records in the early 12th century.
 It consists of a chancel, aisled and clerestoried nave with north porch and south chapel, and west tower.
 The chancel is the earliest part of the present building, and was built in the 13th century.
 The tower was added in the 14th century, and the nave was rebuilt in the 15th century.

 The composer George Barcroft was appointed vicar of Dullingham in 1589.

-A Wesleyan chapel was opened in the village in 1826 and closed in the late 20th century.
+A Wesleyan Methodist chapel was opened in the village in 1826 and closed in the late 20th century.

 Village life

 The village has had its own railway station since 1848.
 Dullingham railway station lies on the Cambridge branch of the Ipswich to Ely Line, and is about 1 mi from the centre of Dullingham.

-Dullingham currently has two pubs, The Boot and The King's Head, which closed in 2012 but (in 2016) is now open again.
+Dullingham currently has two pubs, The Boot and The King's Head, which closed in 2012 and again in 2022 for major refurbishments.
 It is situated in a 17th-century house and was in use as an alehouse in 1728.
 It belonged to the parish charity until 1931.
 The Boot, open since the mid-19th century stands on the village green.
 Several other former pubs were recorded in the 19th century, including the Rising Sun at Dullingham Ley that closed just after the Second World War, and the Royal Oak on Stony Street that closed in 1975.

 Other notable buildings in Dullingham include Dullingham House, The Old Bakery, The Maltings, The Guildhall, The Workhouse, The Wesleyan Chapel and the Mission hall.
 In 1945 the Taylor family bought the former Oddfellows' hall (built c.
 1925), and gave it as a village hall.
 It is known as the Sidney Taylor Hall.

 Dullingham boasts active Cricket and Football teams, based on the sports ground on Stetchworth Road.
-Many other sports are also played on the Polo ground which is situated beyond the railway station on the road towards Six Mile Bottom.
+Many other sports are also played on the Polo ground which is situated beyond the railway station on the road towards the hamlet of Six Mile Bottom.

 Dullingham Primary School closed in the early 1990s, and pupils moved to a new school within Dullingham but on the border with Stetchworth that served both villages (Stetchworth School having closed at the same time).

 Women in the Dullingham Villages ward had the second highest life expectancy at birth, 97 years, of any ward in England and Wales in 2016.